-World Obstacle is committed to securing the sustainability and growth of obstacle course racing worldwide.
+World OCR is committed to securing the sustainability and growth of obstacle course racing worldwide.
 Our goals are:

 Who does World OCR support?

-World OCR’s primary purpose is to support the federation members, their athlete members, and provide the platforms and opportunities for athletes to participate in international competitions and multi-sport Games.
+World OCR’s primary purpose is to support all obstacle sports athletes through their national federations, and provide the platforms and opportunities for athletes to participate in international competitions and multi-sport Games.